 Timing: in order to give external evaluators enough time to review materials and write and to accommodate those departments that do not have administrative support in the summer, please plan to contact potential extramural referees by June 30, 2025 (or sooner, if needed, to secure referees in a certain discipline) to determine their availability (see standard email inquiry in appendices; to help external referees decided their ability to evaluate the candidate, it is recommended that candidates provide a current CV to their Chair to be included as part of the email solicitation).
 All candidate documents should be submitted by August 15, 2025, and external evaluators should receive all documents by September 2, 2025.
 After that date, candidates may not submit or edit any documents/publications for external reviewers.
-Referees are asked to submit their letter no the process.
+Referees are asked to submit their letter no

-1 The list of departmental selections for letters is blind to the candidate (as is the full list of committed letter writers from the candidate's ranked-order list).
+&lt;sup>1 The list of departmental selections for letters is blind to the candidate (as is the full list of committed letter writers from the candidate's ranked-order list).
 A candidate's list of "vetoes", therefore, should be included with their ranked-ordered-list, as it is a veto from the general pool of available letter writers (e.g., all external referees in their field, all possible student letter writers, all non-departmental Swarthmore colleagues.).
 Candidates cannot veto departmenta members.
-Candidates should not be shown the departmental selections for letter writers at any point in later than October 24, 2025.
-External evaluators should receive the department's statement of scholarly expectations, the CV, the candidate statement (if desired by the candidate), and publications.
-Syllabi should not be included.
+Candidates should not be shown the departmental selections for letter writers at any point in the process.

-2 Referees not meeting this criteria, but with clearly demonstrated standing in the field, such as an active scholar with recently obtained emeritus status, can be considered with Provost and Department approval.
+&lt;sup>2 Referees not meeting this criteria, but with clearly demonstrated standing in the field, such as an active scholar with recently obtained emeritus status, can be considered with Provost and Department approval.